Luan Pinari

-Luan Pinari (born 27 October 1977 in Tiranë) is a former Albanian footballer who played for Dinamo Tirana, KF Tirana and Partizani Tirana, becoming one of few players to have been at all three clubs in the Albanian capital.
+Luan Pinari (born 27 October 1977) is an Albanian former footballer who played for Dinamo Tirana, KF Tirana and Partizani Tirana, becoming one of few players to have been at all three clubs in the Albanian capital.
 He was also a member of the Albania national team and earned 5 senior international caps.

 International career

 He made his debut for Albania in an August 1998 friendly match away against Cyprus and earned a total of 5 caps, scoring 1 goal.
 His final international was a February 2003 friendly win over Vietnam in which he scored Albania's fifth goal.